Charllo/UK-Crime-Map/README.md

 # [UK-Crime-Map | An interactive map of crime in the UK](https://thatguywiththatname.github.io/UK-Crime-Map/)

-##### This map displays all street-level crimes commited from May 2016 to  April 2017 in a 1 mile radius around the blue marker.
+This map displays all street-level crimes commited from May 2016 to  April 2017 in a 1 mile radius around the blue marker.
-&nbsp;

 The map Uses [UK Police data](https://data.police.uk) to gather the location of crimes in a radius around the blue marker

 Crime markers appear in red, and if you hover over them, it will show you the first crime recorded in that specific location